 The average age of a universal bank’s core applications is 14 years, with the figure rising to 18 years for an average insurer.
 Decades-old legacy systems, however, prevent organizations from reaping the full cloud computing infrastructure benefits.

-Adopting the cloud is a prerequisite to running Big Data analytics and AI/ML models as these technologies require the cloud to function.
+Adopting the cloud is a prerequisite for running Big Data analytics and AI/ML models, as these technologies require cloud infrastructure to function.
 Migrating to the cloud, however, is a costly and resource-intensive undertaking.
 Modernizing legacy systems, in turn, is even more expensive and resource-demanding in most cases.

 How to address it: Evaluate your legacy systems and existing technical debt against data analytics needs early on.
 Identify which systems need to be modernized before implementing data analytics and select the right modernization approach (rehost, re-platform, refactor, rearchitect, rebuild, replace).
 Consider moving away from legacy infrastructure to the cloud in increments.